Best Things To Do in Santiago de Compostela

 I would definitely recommend the guided tour, so that, as well as entering the church, you can visit places such as Obradoiro square, Quintana square, Platerías square, the Abastos market and Alameda park accompanied by a guide.
 This is the best option if you want to learn about the history and architecture of one of the most visited cathedrals in the world.

 If you want to take some splendid photographs with you when you return from your trip, I recommend going up to the rooftops to see the panoramic view of the city and then going to the Alameda park to photograph the cathedral itself.
-I'll tell you here everything you need to know to organise your visit: Visit the Cathedral of Santiago de Compostela.
+I'll tell you here everything you need to know to organise your visit: Santiago de Compostela Cathedral Tickets and Tours.

 2. Take a guided tour of the historic centre